The “I told you so” calendar. Armed and ready for 2035. I can’t recommend it highly enough.

-For those of you who are unaware, I maintain an “I told you so” calendar as one of my many Google calendars.
+For those of you who are unaware, I maintain an “I told you so” calendar among my many Google calendars.
 I can’t recommend it more highly.

 Let me explain.

-It has long frustrated me that people are capable of making ridiculous claims about the future with little or no fear that those claims will ever come back to bite them.
-Make some nonsense assertion about the stock market over the next two years or predict the next President with absolute certainty, and typically, by the time these predicted moments actually arrive, the comment has been forgotten and the inaccuracy remains unacknowledged forever.
+It has long frustrated me that people can make ridiculous claims about the future with little or no fear that they will ever come back to bite them.
+Make some nonsense assertion about the stock market over the next two years or predict the next President with absolute certainty, and typically, by the time these predicted moments actually arrive, the comment has been forgotten, and the inaccuracy remains unacknowledged forever.

-It places unfair and unearned power in the moment while not accounting for longterm results.
+It grants unfair, unearned power in the moment while failing to account for long-term results.

 Politicians do this all the time.
 It’s why so many of them suck.
 They make ridiculous prognostications and impossible promises, knowing full well that they will rarely be held accountable.